mozilla/fxa/packages/fxa-auth-server/docs/api.md

 - `name`: The name of the client.
 - `redirect_uri`: The URI to redirect to after logging in.
 - `image_uri`: A URI to an image to show to a user when logging in.
-- `whitelisted`: A whitelisted client is whitelisted.
+- `trusted`: Whether the client is a trusted internal application.
 - `can_grant`: A client needs permission to get implicit grants.

 **Example:**